DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 (that doesn't vary in time) which sets the boundary values to the specified amount.

+### Other boundary conditions
+In principle a combination of Dirchlet and Neumann conditions could apply, On the same or opposite sides of the domain.
+There are also *periodic boundary conditions*, where the function and all derivatives match each other on the boundaries.
+This can be used for solutions on a ring or in polar coordinates, but is also a general purpose approximation for solutions in large systems.

 In higher dimensions, we don't just restrict our region to a 1D line, E.g. in 2D if we restrict our domain to a rectangular region, boundary conditions can be specified on each edge.